What is Business Risk?

 Compliance risk involves companies having to comply with new rules that are set by the government or by a regulatory body.
 For example, there may be a new minimum wage that must be implemented immediately.

 Financial risk is about the financial health of the company.
 Can the company afford to offer installment payments to its customers?
 How many customers can it offer such an installment scheme?
 Can it handle business operations when two or three of these customers are not able to make their payments on time?

 Operational risk occurs within the business’ system or processes.
 For example, one of its production machines may break down when the target output is still unmet.
 What will the company do if one of its machine operators has an accident during work hours?

 There are basically three causes of business risk:

 1. Natural causes

 Natural causes of risk include flooding, earthquakes, cyclones, and other natural disasters that can lead to the loss of lives and property.
-For example, a delivery truck is on its way to delivering the orders of one customer, but is met with a cyclone along the way, causing an accident.
+For example, a delivery truck is on its way to deliver the order of a customer but is met with a cyclone along the way, causing an accident.
 In order to counter such causes, businesses need to take out comprehensive insurance coverage.

 2. Human causes

 Human causes of risk refer to negligence at work, strikes, work stoppages, and mismanagement.

 Economic causes involve things such as rising prices of raw materials or labor costs, rising interest rates for borrowing, and competition.